Introduction to MySQL REGEXP

 Output:

 The query is to search for locations with either ‘new’ or ‘san’ in the word.
-And there we get three outputs which has either of the words mentioned within the quotes.
+And there, we get three outputs with either of the words mentioned within the quotes.

-One another operator generally used along with REGEXP is the number of characters in the word.
-Suppose we have to search for employee names with exact four characters, then we need to specify four instances of ‘.’ between the beginning and closing strings, which are ‘^’ and ‘$’ respectively.
+Another operator generally used along with REGEXP is the number of characters in the word.
+Suppose we have to search for employee names with the same four characters; then we need to specify four instances of ‘.’ between the beginning and closing strings, which are ‘^’ and ‘$’.

 Example #10